evhub/rabbit/README.md

 #### Rabbits Come With Functions

 Rabbit comes with a lot of built-in functions.
 We'll list all of them below, but this list might not always stay updated.
-An updated list should always be available in eval.py and cmd.py.
-The different built-in rabbit functions are:
+An updated list should always be able to be compiled by looking at eval.py and cmd.py.
+The different built-in Rabbit functions are:
 ```
 # Built-In Base Rabbit Functions:
 copy